xmlresolver/sampleapp/README.md

 resolved.
 The other features demonstrate various forms of URI resolution.

+### Lookup operations

+Performs specific lookup operations (system, public, entity, URI, etc.) and returns the resolved URI from a set of catalogs.

+### Showing catalog entries

+Displays all (or a subset) of the entries in a set of catalogs.
+This displays what the catalog parser determined to be the valid entries in the catalogs.

 ## What does it do?

 The point of the application is to demonstrate how the resolver works;
 the validation outcomes and XSLT results are not the most important part.

-The application installs a very “chatty” resolver that will print information about each request, how it was processed, and what was returned.
+The parsing application installs a very “chatty” resolver that will print information about each request, how it was processed, and what was returned.
 For example:

 ```
 ✗ Resolved: [dtd]: https://example.com/sample.dtd (-//Example//DTD Sample v1.0//EN)